PixelRocket-Shop/oldskool-html-bootstrap/README.md

 Step Three: in your command line, run npm start.
 That's it.
 Your browser will now open and the "dev" version of the site will be loaded.

 ## Handlebars Partials
+Handlebars is a template engine that allows us to keep our template source code as organised and as clean as possible.
+It cuts down on code duplication and through the use of helper functions, allows template developers to very quickly output large amounts of data with minimal code.
+[You can read more about it here](https://handlebarsjs.com).

+We use Handlebars for two main reasons: firstly, the use of Handlebars partials allows us to reference the same file in multiple HTML files and means that you only have to edit the code from a single source.
+If you're used to working with React or Vue, this would be the same as referencing a component.
+Secondly, the use of JSON data for our dummy catalogue data keeps our template code clean.
+We can easily output 10 dummy products on our listing page by outputting a basic Handlebars loop.

+## Example Handlebars Partial
+Open the following file in our template: src/html/index.html.

+Around line 10 you'll see the following code:

+    {{> (config config.partials.navbar)
+        configClassList=config.classes.navbar
+        classList="" }}

 ## Template Data